maseology/rainrun/readme.md

 # go rainrun

 this go package contains a variety of lumped-parameter, catchment-based contiuous rainfall-runoff models using a common interface.
+This package include the ability for Monte Carlo integration and optimization.

 ## Included models